Pass data from page to page

 Checkboxes and radios using HTML

-If you are using the HTML components instead of Nunjucks, you need to use the checked
+If you are using the HTML components instead of Nunjucks, you need to use the checked function for radios and checkboxes.
+For example:

 <input class="govuk-checkboxes__input" id="waste-2" name="waste" type="checkbox" value="mines" {{ checked('waste','mines') }}>

-Using the data on the server
+Use the data on the server

-You can access the data on the server in a route function
+You can access the data on the server in a route function.

-For example for an input with name="first-name"
+For example for an input with name="first-name":

 var firstName = req.session.data['first-name']